ROS-44/rostom44/README.md

   🌱 Interested in modern web development, mobile applications, and clean software architecture<br />
   🛠️ Building with JavaScript, TypeScript, React, Node.js, and more<br />
   📍 Based in France<br />
-  🚫 Not currently available for new opportunities
+  🚫 Not currently available for new opportunities<br />
   📖 open for non urgent small projects
 </h3>